valenciaga1231/Nuxt3GoogleMaps/README.md

 This is not library to work with Google Maps API.
 This is just a tutorial to add your own Google Maps API (it's easy) to your Nuxt3 Project.

-In this way you can hold the same instance onf google Map and not use any more API calls (until reloaded or re-mounted).
+In this way you can hold the same instance of google Map and not use any more API calls (until reloaded or re-mounted).
 Component must not be re-mounted, because new Map object will be created and new API call used.
 For minimal usage of Google MAP API calls, component must stay hidden in the background of a page if your API calls are limited to not trigger additional API calls.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about Nuxt3.